swiftmade/grafana-sankey-panel/README.md

 > Maintained by [Swiftmade OÜ](https://swiftmade.co)
 > Forked from [NetSage Sankey Panel](https://github.com/netsage-project/netsage-sankey-panel)

-This is a panel plugin for generating Sankey diagrams in Grafana 7.0+.
+This is a panel plugin for generating Sankey diagrams in Grafana 8.0+.
 Sankey diagrams are good for visualizing flow data and the width of the flows will be proportionate to the selected metric.

+## Requirements

+- **Grafana 8.0.0 or later** is required for this plugin to work.

 ## What's Different in This Fork